markusmoenig/viralgraphics.io/README.md

 V-IDE, the Visual Graphics IDE, has not yet catched up with the latest developments and has temporarily been taken out of the distribution.
 You can use vgmake to fully replace V-IDE for now.

-## Status

-The current version is v0.4x with new features being implemented daily.
-Visual Graphics is already in a usable state, however APIs can change without notice and documentation is quite minimal at the moment.

-For more information please visit the Visual Graphics Homepage at http://www.visualgraphics.tv or contact me at markusm@visualgraphics.tv.

-# Developing for Visual Graphics

-These tools are located inside the nodejs folder.

 ## vgmake.js

-vgmake is an node.js based script to compile a Visual Graphics makefile (.vg) into .vide project which can than be executed via the supplied .html files and published on the Web.
+vgmake is an node.js based script to compile a Visual Graphics makefile (.vg) into .vide project which can than be executed via the supplied .html files and published on the Web. vgmake.js is located inside the nodejs folder.

 The syntax of vgmake is pretty easy, you just supply the path and name of the .vg file and it will compile it and save it as a .vide file in the same directory as the source .vg file, e.g. "node vgmake.js ../examples/cornellbox/cornellbox.vg".
 The .html file will read the .vide file and launch it via the supplied visualgraphics.js script.